mcruzdev/blog/docs/posts/deploy-quarkus-on-kubernetes-with-kind.md

 It is possible to generate resources for OpenShift, vanilla Kubernetes, and Knative.
 You can create and customize `RBAC` resources, Ingress Controllers, Services, Deployments, etc. For more information, refer to the [official documentation](https://quarkus.io/guides/deploying-to-kubernetes).

+!!! tip "GitOps"

+    This is a valuable feature for the GitOps approach.
+The Quarkus build can generate all the required resources, allowing configuration through environment variables (overriding `application.properties` values).
+These generated resources serve as input for GitOps tooling.

 ## Creating the Kubernetes cluster